Matthew-Taber/ss-docs/secret-import-and-export/automatic-secret-export/index.md

 This feature allows you to automatically export secrets on a schedule to an external location in an encrypted, password-protected archive.

 The secret export settings and XML export format matches the existing Export/Import tool (Admin > Export / Import).
-This feature lets simply automates that export process.
+This feature lets lets you automate that export process.

 To access this feature, your user must have at least one automatic export permission where you can then ﬁnd it at **Admin > Automatic Export**.

-The export is performed using the permissions of the user that set up the automatic export, this means only secrets that user can access can be exported.
+The export is performed using the permissions of the user last that set up the automatic export, this means only secrets that user can access can be exported.

 All actions, successful or not, related to this feature are audited and logged.